 Lea Draeger's Pope* System is a laboratory.
 It examines patriarchal power relations and structures, handles their insignia and subverts them at the same time, plays with categories and identities while it undermines them at the same time.
 The system is always evolving and counteracting its own habits.

-The production path is clearly structured and processual, the themes follow the progression of time, are unpredictable, full of twists and turns and inexhaustible: Initially conceived as a series of "1000 economic popes", more than 7,000 postage-stamp-sized portraits of Popes have been produced in the meantime.
+The production path is clearly structured and processual, the themes follow the progression of time, are unpredictable, full of twists and turns and inexhaustible: Initially conceived as a series of initially mainly male (and later also female) "1000 economic popes", more than 8,000 postage-stamp-sized portraits of Popes have been produced in the meantime, which are now summarized under the title "Economical Popes*".
+As an almost uncountable legion, the characters play with categories and identities, defy binary divisions, and in the end undermine them.

 Born in Münster in 1980, Lea Draeger studied acting at the Hochschule für Musik und Theater Felix Mendelssohn-Bartholdy in Leipzig.
 After an engagement at the Schauspielhaus Bochum, she was in the ensemble of the Schaubühne Berlin until 2012, before working as a guest from 2012 and as a member of the ensemble at the Maxim Gorki Theater since the 2014/2015 season.
 Since 2012, her artist's books have been published by Hybridenverlag.